Non-Smokers Suffer Lung Cancer Stigma

 RICHARD KNOX: Jo Costello(ph) is 21.
 She's a senior at UC Berkeley.
 She's a member of the crew team.
 She never touched a cigarette, but she just got diagnosed with lung cancer.

-Ms. JILL COSTELLO (Senior, UC Berkeley): I got back from national championships on June 1st, and then went to the trainer later that week with, like, abdominal bloating and just discomfort.
+JILL COSTELLO: I got back from national championships on June 1st, and then went to the trainer later that week with, like, abdominal bloating and just discomfort.

 KNOX: At first doctors thought she might have ovarian cysts, then they did more tests.